 The Echo Show and Echo Plus don't require input from Philips at all – ask them to search for devices and it would find the Philips bulbs, or any compatible ZigBee products and be able to control them.
 It's an omission that Google could have offered, but it's not a massive issue, as you don't really need the manufacturer apps unless you're after more complex control – such as setting a different mood on your Ikea lights.

 Google Nest Hub is compatible with numerous smart home devices, but its list isn't quite as comprehensive as Amazon's Alexa.
-More and more manufacturers are hopping on the Google train though, such as Sonos recently, so the Home Hub will only get better as time goes on.
+More and more manufacturers are hopping on the Google train though, so the Home Hub will only get better as time goes on.
 It's worth checking your existing smart home products are compatible before you invest though, otherwise Hub is limited in purpose.

-In terms of sound, the full-range 80dB speaker is more than adequate, although not ground-breaking.
-It's everything it needs to be in a product of this type though.
+In terms of sound, the full-range 80dB speaker is more than adequate, although not ground-breaking - the Nest Hub Max is more substantial as you would expect.
+The Nest Hub's speaker is everything it needs to be in a product of this type though.

 Software and Google Assistant

 - Google Assistant built-in